 - Be patient and give lots of extra TLC!

-If he could, he would thank you for being his advocate.
+Know that any decision you make out of love for your dog is the right decision.
+If he could, your dog would thank you for being his advocate.